indajuan/Confidence-based-Prediction-of-Antibiotic-Resistance/README.md

 - Age: 0 to 120
 - Gender: F, M
 - Date: from 2007_01 (where 2007 is the year and 01 is the month), to 2020_9

+## Running the model
+- The architecture of the model and basic function are in the [torch_app](https://github.com/indajuan/Confidence-based-Prediction-of-Antibiotic-Resistance/tree/main/torch_app) folder.
+- The model calls the [vocabulary file](https://github.com/indajuan/Confidence-based-Prediction-of-Antibiotic-Resistance/blob/main/data/vocabulary_obj_test2024.pth) in the data directory.

 - To run the model with patient data
 ```